Configurational entropy, transition rates, and optimal interactions for rapid folding in coarse-grained model proteins

 Note that the relative probability of states $i$ and $j$,

-plays an important role in determining the transition rates, but does not affect the mean first passage times.
+plays an important role in determining the transition rates, but it does not affect the mean first passage times.
 In the low temperature limit, $P_j \gg P_i$, since state $j$ has an additional bond relative to state $i$ and hence $K_{ji} \approx 1/\tau_{(ij)}^+$.
 Under these conditions, the rate of back transitions, $K_{ij}$, will be exponentially small since

-To compute the first passage times in Eqs.~\eqref{eq:mfpt+} and~\eqref{eq:mfpt-}, a set of distances $r$ between all pairs of beads which can form non-local bonds are sampled from the conditional equilibrium density.
+The adaptive algorithms that we present in the following sections generate bond distances distributed according to the conditional equilibrium densities $\rho^{+}(r)$ and $\rho^{-}(r)$ during the iterative process.
 Using the set of recorded distances, the smooth fit of the probability density $\rho(r)$ and the cumulative distribution functions $C(r)$ are constructed in one of two ways: Either the empirical cumulative distribution is expanded in an orthonormal basis\cite{VanZonSchofield:2010}, or alternatively, a maximum-likelihood estimate of an expansion of the logarithm of the density is constructed using splines\cite{Schofield:2017}.
 Both approaches make use of goodness-of-fit statistical tests to judge the quality of the fit.
 In Fig.~\ref{fig:staircaseFPT}, the integrand for the outer first passage time for the transition between states in a $40$-bead system is shown as a function of the bonding distance, as well as the probability density $\rho^{+}(r)$.
 The latter is constructed from a continuous spline fit of the logarithm of the density, or the potential of mean force.
 With these continuous and smooth functions in hand, the mean first passage times in Eq.~\eqref{eq:mfpt+} and~\eqref{eq:mfpt-} and the elements of the transition rate matrix $\vect{K}$ are easily evaluated numerically using Gaussian quadrature.
 Note that the integrand of the outer first passage time is determined primarily by the fit of the density in the transition region near $r_c$ where the integrand is largest.